M-A-R-P/Rupali_Porda/README.md

 It does what typical websites do.
 It accepts requests from users and provides responses according to it.
 <br>
-Example request: get movie details, write review, rate a movie etc.
+Example request: get movie details, write review, rate a movie etc.<br>
 Example response: provide movie details, provide cast & crew info etc.
 <br>
 Environment: This piece of software is supposed to run on the cloud.